Billplz/api_slate/source/index.html.md

 - **Epoch** param must be in UNIX epoch time format
 - **Checksum** calculation is specific to each endpoint, please refer to the **REQUIRED ARGUMENTS** of each endpoint for more information on this.

-Checksum signature must be calculated using **HMAC_SHA512** together with your account secret key
+Checksum signature must be calculated using **HMAC_SHA512** together with your account XSignature key

 *This version is in active development state.
 New Feature will be introduced in this version.*